KKR strikes first real estate deal in South Korea

-HONG KONG KKR & Co LP has struck its first real estate deal in South Korea, acquiring a commercial property in Seoul with Hong Kong-based hedge fund LIM Advisors in a deal which local media valued at around 500 billion won ($489 million).
+HONG KONG, June 5 KKR & Co LP has struck its first real estate deal in South Korea, acquiring a commercial property in Seoul with Hong Kong-based hedge fund LIM Advisors in a deal which local media valued at around 500 billion won ($489 million).

 Private equity firms globally have expanded from an original model of buying out companies to turn around and sell for profit.
 They now invest through a range of alternative asset management products, including infrastructure, real estate, hedge funds and credit.